 INSIDER TIP: One more thing, just outside the Panathenaic Stadium is the best Instagramable view over the Acropolis of Athens.

 Enjoy a Neighborhood Stroll in Plaka

-Our next Top Thing to do in Athens is strolling the Plaka neighborhood.
+Our next top tip is strolling the Plaka neighborhood.
 The fabulous architecture in Plaka is quite different from what you will see in the rest of the city.
 The neighborhood is the capital's old town and the prettiest part of Athens.
 Located right below the Acropolis, quaint alleys and vibrant old buildings symbolize Plaka's charm.
 You can easily schedule a stroll through Plaka after a visit to the Acropolis and the Acropolis Museum.

 If you want to spend more time in Plaka, there are several cozy cafés to take in more of the mood.
 If the weather is good, you'll probably enjoy the possibility to sit outside.
 You can even grab a quick bite here, but if you're vegan, consult this vegan guide to Greece to understand which dishes are vegan-friendly.

 If you don't know yet what to take home from Greece, Plaka also has tons of souvenir shops you can browse.
 Here, you will find herb mixes, high-quality olive oil, or beautiful products made of olive wood.

 Plaka is also home to a diverse selection of museums, such as the Museum of Popular Music Instruments, the Jewish Museum of Greece, and the Museum of Greek Folk Art.